samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 Each creature in a 5-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from you must succeed on a Constitution saving throw or take 1d6 Thunder damage.
-The spell’s thunderous sound can be heard up to 100 feet away.
+The spell's thunderous sound can be heard up to 100 feet away.

 ***Cantrip Upgrade.*** The damage increases by 1d6 when you reach levels 5 (2d6), 11 (3d6), and 17 (4d6).